eukaryote/denominate/README.md

 #History

  * Sep.
-27, 2015: version 0.6.0; moved to github and updated homepage; simplify cabal file (drop support for ghc <6.8); use test-framework for tests, and other minor updates
+27, 2015: version 0.6.0; moved to github and updated homepage; simplify cabal file (drop support for ghc <6.8); use test-framework for tests; add '-n' (dry run) option; use 'Denominate' and 'Denominate.Internal' modules rather than previous 'System.Denominate'; other minor updates
  * Dec.
 07, 2008: version 0.5.0; updates required to compile with GHC 6.10 and still work with 6.6 and 6.8 (requires ghc-pkg installed for running tests).
  * Aug.
 15, 2008: version 0.4.2; updated tests to use QuickCheck2 (no longer works with QuickCheck1), added README.txt
  * Nov.
 07, 2007: version 0.4.1; changed exposed module from Denominate to System.Denominate (uploaded to hackage)